odinuv/web/en/apv/walkthrough/dynamic-page/control.md

 Sometimes this is prevented by writing conditions in reverse order `if (4 == $numberOfWheels)`.
-Because in this case, using a single `=` -- `if (4 = $numberOfWheels)` will cause compilation error (you cannot assign anything to constant number 4).
+Because in this case, using a single `=` -- `if (4 = $numberOfWheels)` will cause compilation error (you cannot assign anything to the constant number 4).
 Personally I find this way of writing weird.

 ## Loops
-A loop executes a piece of code multiple times in so called **iterations**.
+A loop executes a piece of a code multiple times in so called **iterations**.
 An iteration is one single execution of the loop body.
 There are three basic loops in PHP as in C:

 {% highlight php %}